Blue Tongue Skink Care Page

 Enclosure Size Requirements

-Blue tongue skinks should be housed in an enclosure that is no smaller than 4’L x 2’W x 2’H. This is the bare minimum, calculated according to the reptile’s average length and activity patterns.
+Blue tongue skinks should be housed in an enclosure that is no smaller than 6’L x 2’W x 18”H. This is the bare minimum, calculated according to the reptile’s average length and activity patterns.
+According to our observations, this cannot be accomplished in anything smaller than 3x the lizard’s total length and 18″ tall.

 Can multiple blue tongue skinks be housed in the same enclosure?